ma2b0043/Chatting-Offline-with-Local-LLaMA-Model-Using-LLama.cpp/README.md

-# Chatting with Local LLaMA Model Offline
+# Chatting Offline with Local LLaMA Model Using LLama.cpp

 ## Overview